 - Mind The Product

-What they offer: General Assembly offers an online product management course, which can be taken either part-time or full-time.
+General Assembly offers an online product management course that caters to busy professionals who want to be part-time students.
 The course is geared towards learners with varying levels of experience and focuses on Agile best practices, stakeholder management and working with data.
 Throughout the course, learners are introduced to essential concepts and tools behind the end-to-end product management process.
 Students finish the course by completing a capstone project and delivering a stakeholder presentation.

 Northwestern’s Kellogg School of Management